 In my argument, one of Aristotle’s principal innovations is the claim that being is specific or particular.
 We can see most clearly how Aristotle’s response works by examining the case he makes for this specificity.
 This argument ties together his account of being’s multiplicity and the being of change.
 First, though, it is necessary to present the problem.

-The normal formulation would be that if being is simple, universal, and perfectly general, then change cannot be.
+The normal formulation of Parmenides’ argument is that if being is simple, universal, and perfectly general, then change cannot be.
 But Aristotle says that monism emerges from the ancients’ view of genesis: “[It is by] inflating the consequences of this [argument against change] that they deny a plurality of things altogether, and say that there is nothing but “what is itself.”
 They embraced this opinion for the reasons given” (Phys.
-I.8 191b32–33).25 The rejection of genesis, Aristotle says, leads to a rejection of the plurality of being.
-For this to be the case, denying genesis must end up denying that particular things are, and asserting that genesis occurs amounts to asserting that being is particular.
-We might add that since particular things are all both generated and perishable, it seems plausible that denying that genesis occurs thereby will deny the existence of particular things.
-But Aristotle is less concerned with the sheer number of things than he is with the plurality of being in aspect, for example, being tall is a different aspect of a person than being a doctor (Phys.
+I.8 191b32–33).25 The rejection of genesis, Aristotle says, leads to, rather than presupposes, a rejection of the plurality of being.
+For this to be the case, denying genesis must end up denying that particular things are, and asserting that genesis occurs must amount to asserting that being is particular.

+In claiming that being is particular, Aristotle means particular in aspect.
+Since particular things are all both generated and perishable, it seems plausible that denying that genesis occurs will thereby deny the existence of these particular, numerically different things.
+But Parmenides monism does not lead Aristotle to defend a numerical plurality of beings.
+Aristotle’s response is not to demonstrate the sheer number of things, it is to argue for the plurality of aspects of beings, for example, that being a wife is a different aspect of a person than being a doctor (Phys.
 I.8 191a34–b11).
-The issue, he claims, is that the ancients failed to grasp that non-being and being are both limited in aspect (Phys.
+Aristotle’s claim, then, is that the ancients failed to grasp that non-being and being are both limited in aspect (Phys.
 I.7 191b8–13).
+The ancients were at an impasse about change, Aristotle says, because they failed to think “as” or “insofar as” (hē) (Phys.
+I.8 191b10).
+To describe what he means by aspect, Aristotle draws an analogy: a doctor cures someone insofar as he is a doctor, but builds a house as a builder who only incidentally also happens to be a doctor.
+A man may even cure himself insofar as he is a doctor, but he does not himself convalesce as a doctor: he convalesces as a patient, a living animal who in this case happens also to be a doctor.

-If we begin from the claim that being and non-being are simple, we can work backward to see why determinacy matters to Aristotle’s argument.
+Now we can begin from what Aristotle takes to be the outcome of Parmenides argument, namely the claim that being and non-being are simple, and work backward to see why determinacy matters to Aristotle’s argument.

 The simplicity of being is less immediately intuitive when we consider what is, since we see, or think we see, many beings around us, which inclines us to think of being as specific.
 But non-being seems to be simple; it is much harder to think of non-being as something specific.
 So let us start with the concept of non-being.